veevo/dev/content/spiritism/gospel-at-home/format.md

 ---
-title: Gospel At Home - Suggested Format
+title: Suggested Format for your Gospel at Home
-description: Understand some of the procedures and recommended behavior when practing the Gospel at Home
+description: Understand some of the procedures and recommended behavior when practing your Gospel at Home.
-date: "2019-01-01"
+date: 2019-01-01
+image: "images/contact.jpg"
 ---

+## Introduction
+Interested in learning more about how to do your gospel at home?
-Here are some suggested procedures for a good **Gospel at Home** session:
+Please find below, the recommended practices for a good **Gospel at Home** session.

 ### Step 1 - Start with a Complementary reading
 Begin with your complementary reading, such as a Spiritist book of inspirational messages, to help everyone focus on the study you are to begin, leaving aside other concerns at that time.